Severity Without Memory: The High Cost of Reactionary News

-The most reliable predictor that a news story does not matter long-term may be that it is trending right now.
+The most reliable predictor that a news story does not matter long-term is that it is trending right now.

 Not because crises ended.